A sermon on Wesley's hymn "Come, Thou Long Expected Jesus"

 In 2007, the preaching team at Hope Chapel devoted four Sundays in December to exegeting the common hymns of Advent and Christmas.
-It was one of the most satisfying preaching series that we engaged, to my mind.
+It was one of the most satisfying preaching series that we ever engaged during the years that I served as a pastor there.
 If you have the chance, I earnestly encourage you to provide your communities with a deeper understanding of the songs which we sing during this season.
 It's a great way to recover some of the poetically and theologically sharp edges that often get lost in the routinized cycle of music that occurs year to year.
 It's also perhaps a way to open up opportunities for more enthusiastic congregational singing.

 Here is the outline to sermon I gave on Charles Wesley's hymn, "Come, Thou Long Expected Jesus."

 Charles has been nicknamed “the spiritual librettist of the Methodist revival” and “the Psalmist of the First Great Awakening.”
 He is known (or perhaps not known) famously for such hymns as:

 - "And Can It Be That I Should Gain?"